harumuki/thorsten-hans.com/_posts/2017-08-26-hybrid-kubernetes-cluster-on-azure-container-services.md

 As mentioned above, `acs-engine` takes a configuration file an produces an *Azure Resource Manager Template* which will be used later on to deploy the *Kubernetes* cluster.

 The `acs-engine` repository provides some example configuration files which could be used as a starting point.
-They’re also providing a hybrid cluster configuration that we’ll use now to configure our new cluster.
+They're also providing a hybrid cluster configuration that we'll use now to configure our new cluster.

 ```bash
 # create a new working directory